shirinjamshidiyan/Spring-Boot-Sample-Code/JpaJoinEntityPattern/ReadMe.md

   Only provided fields are updated, null values are ignored

 - **Soft Delete**
-  Products are logically deleted and automatically filtered from queries
+  Products are logically deleted and automatically filtered from queries (using @SQLDelete and @Where)

 - **Validation**
   Request body, path variables, and query parameters are validated